sartography/SpiffWorkflow/doc/bpmn/organization.rst

 Lanes are a method in BPMN to distinguish roles for the workflow and who is responsible for which actions.
 In some cases this will be different business units, and in some cases this will be different individuals - it really depends on the nature of the workflow.
-Within a BPMN editor, this is done by choosing the 'Create pool/participant' option from the toolbar on the left hand side.
+Within the BPMN editor, this is done by choosing the 'Create pool/participant' option from the toolbar on the left hand side.

 We'll modify our workflow to get the customer's payment information and send it